You are here

 The Moreau Scholarship

 Bishop McNamara High School proudly sponsors the Moreau Scholarship Program to recognize the academic achievement of outstanding Catholic students.
 The scholarships are based on the results of the Moreau Scholarship Examination administered by Bishop McNamara High School in January.
-The program offers the top ten scholars the following: two full Moreau Scholarship ($12,000 each); two Moreau Founders Scholarships of one-half of full tuition ($6000 each); and six Moreau Merit Scholarships of $2000.
+The program offers the top twelve scholars the following: two full Moreau Scholarships; two Moreau Holy Cross Scholarships of three-quarters of full tuition; two Moreau Founders Scholarships of one-half of full tuition; and six Moreau Merit Scholarships of one-quarter of full tuition.
+The top two scores are awarded a full tuition scholarship; the third and fourth highest scores are awarded 75% tuition scholarships; the next two high scorers are offered 50% tuition scholarships.
+The next six are offered Moreau Merit Scholarships valued at 25% of tuition each year.
+Each award in the Moreau Scholarship Program is renewable for four consecutive years provided that the student maintains continuous enrollment along with his or her high academic standing.

 - Indicate an interest in attending Bishop McNamara High School by selecting Bishop McNamara as one of their co-choices on the Archdiocese of Washington High School Choice Form

-- Represent the top 10% of their eighth grade class and
+- Represent the top 10 % of the eighth grade class and

 Students will be required to take a scholarship examination in January.
 Scholarships will be awarded based upon the results of the scholarship examination.
 A student may continue to be eligible for this scholarship provided he/she takes honors courses and maintains a 3.5 GPA at the end of each academic year.
 For more information, contact the Admissions office.